Quantive launches the Dreams with Deadlines communityRead the blog to learn more

 • External assurance: Independent verification or assurance of ESG data and processes

-Here are some recent ESG reports you can look at for inspiration:
+Here are some recent ESG reporting examples you can look at for inspiration:

-With the basics of ESG reporting covered, we can now move on to the six essential steps in ESG reporting:
+With the basics of ESG reporting (and its challenges) covered, we can move on to the six essential steps of the ESG reporting process:

 1. Identify your material ESG issues